 Our projects are developed with those missions in mind, and we welcome your feedback and participation.

-The Child Development & Rehabilitation Center acts as the clinical component of the IDD.
+The Child Development and Rehabilitation Center acts as the clinical component of the IDD.
 While focused on children since the early 1900's, we see patients well into their adult years as we are often the only specialists in the area focusing on a variety of disabilities including spina bifida, cerebral palsy, down syndrome, and many others.
 The specialized treatment patients receive at CDRC supports their engagement with their families and community as more fully functioning individuals.

 Public Health/Community Outreach

 By reaching out to our communities and assisting families statewide, we are able to directly impact the services provided by the IDD.
-The Oregon Center for Children & Youth with Special Health Needs, (OCCYSHN) pronounced [oh-shuhn], Program promotes optimal health, development, and well-being of Oregon's children and youth with special health needs.
+The Oregon Center for Children and Youth with Special Health Needs, (OCCYSHN) pronounced [oh-shuhn], Program promotes optimal health, development, and well-being of Oregon's children and youth with special health needs.

 Our Oregon Office on Disability and Health (OODH) Program is also a community-based organization working to prevent secondary conditions and improve the health and quality of life for Oregonians with disabilities through improved access to health care facilities, public health programs, effective health promotion, and wellness programs.

 There are several training opportunities at the IDD with a disability focus.
 Our training activity specializes in future professional interests in the disability field.
 This training is provided by the Leadership Education in Neurodevelopmental Disabilities (LEND) Program.
 Within the LEND Program are 15 different disciplines that work to provide multi-disciplinary training for future professionals.